Maple: Cultural significance

 A maple leaf appears on the coat of arms of Canada, and is on the Canadian flag.
 The maple is a common symbol of strength and endurance and has been chosen as the national tree of Canada.
 Maple leaves are traditionally an important part of Canadian Forces military regalia, for example, the military rank insignia for generals use maple leaf symbols.

 There are 10 species naturally growing in the country, with at least one in each province.
 Although the idea of the tree as a national symbol originally hailed from the province of Quebec where the sugar maple is significant, today's arboreal emblem of Canada rather refers to a generic maple.
 The design on the flag is an eleven-point stylization modeled after a sugar maple leaf (which normally bears 23 points).

-It is also in the name of the Canadian ice hockey team, the Toronto Maple Leafs.
+It is also in the name of a Canadian ice hockey team, the Toronto Maple Leafs.

 The first attested use of the word was in 1260 as "mapole", and it also appears a century later in Geoffrey Chaucer's Canterbury Tales, spelled as "mapul".
 The maple is also a symbol of Hiroshima, ubiquitous in the local meibutsu.

 A maple leaf, along with samaras, appears in the coat of arms of Sammatti, a former municipality of Uusimaa, Finland.